Vector Currents of Massive Neutrinos of an Electroweak Nature

-The mass of an electroweakly interacting neutrino consists of the electric and weak parts responsible for the existence of its charge, charge radius and magnetic moment.
+The mass of an electroweakly interacting neutrino consists of the electric and weak parts responsible for the existence of its charge, charge radius, and magnetic moment.
 Such connections explain the formation of paraneutrinos, for example, at the polarized neutrino electroweak scattering by spinless nuclei.
-We derive the structural equations which relate the self components of mass to charge, charge radius and magnetic moment of each neutrino as a consequence of unification of fermions of a definite flavor.
-They indicate to the availability of neutrino universality and require follow its logic in a constancy law dependence of the size implied from the multiplication of a weak mass of neutrino by its electric mass.
-According to this principle, all Dirac neutrinos of the vector nature regardless of the difference in masses, have the same charge with his radius as well as an identical magnetic moment.
-Thereby, it opens the possibility for establishing the laboratory limits of weak masses of the investigated types of neutrinos.
-Finding estimates show clearly that the earlier measured properties of these particles may testify in favor of the unified mass structure of their interaction with any of gauge fields.
+We derive the structural equations that relate the self-components of mass to charge, charge radius, and magnetic moment of each neutrino as a consequence of unification of fermions of a definite flavor.
+They indicate the availability of neutrino universality and require following its logic in a constancy law dependence of the size implied from the multiplication of a weak mass of neutrino by its electric mass.
+According to this principle, all Dirac neutrinos of a vector nature, regardless of the difference in their masses, have the same charge, an identical charge radius, as well as an equal magnetic moment.
+Thereby, the possibility appears of establishing the laboratory limits of weak masses of the investigated types of neutrinos.
+Finding estimates show clearly that the earlier measured properties of these particles may testify in favor of the unified mass structure of their interaction with any of the corresponding types of gauge fields.

+{\bf 1.
+Introduction} A notion about neutrino oscillation introduced by Pontecorvo [1] may be connected with a principle, according to which, any neutrinos of Majorana types [2] must have their own Dirac neutrino of true neutrality.
+Such a nonclassical correspondence, regardless of the nature of the C-invariant Dirac neutrino, expresses the idea of a coexistence law [3] of C-noninvariant neutrinos of Dirac and Majorana types.

+From this point of view, each of earlier experiments [4,5] about mixing angles may serve as the source of facts confirming the existence in all truly neutral particles of a kind of C-odd electric charge [6,7] responsible for the flavor symmetrical mode of neutrino oscillations.
+The Coulomb transitions of these types can explain the absence of vector currents of truly neutral neutrinos and the availability of an axial-vector nature of their mass [8,9].

-In the classical electrodynamics, it has been usually assumed that all inertial mass of a particle is equal to its electric mass \cite{1}.
-Such an implication can be explained by that elementary objects with the Coulomb behavior have no neither weak, strong nor any other type of interaction.
-This is, however, valid only for those particles in which the mass and charge are absent.
+In classical electrodynamics, it has usually been assumed that all inertial mass of a particle is equal to its electric mass [10,11].
+This implies that elementary objects with Coulomb behavior have neither weak, strong, nor any other type of interaction.
+This is, however, valid only for those particles in which mass is absent.